 In 1995 the Society was entrusted with the sum of approximately £140,000 by the Royal Danish Embassy to create a trust fund to give British postgraduates the opportunity to further their studies in Denmark for a minimum of 6 months.
 This money arose as a surplus from collections both in the UK and Denmark to give British veterans the opportunity to participate in the 50th Anniversary Celebrations in Copenhagen commemorating the Liberation of Denmark.

 „The Denmark Liberation Fund“ ceased to exist in 2005, when according to the terms of the Fund any money not allocated was donated to The British Legion Widow’s Fund.

-From the General Fund a number of annual scholarships each currently amounting to £2500 are awarded to non-subject specific recipients representing high academic achievement.
+From the General Fund a number of annual scholarships each also currently amounting to £2500 are awarded to non-subject specific recipients representing high academic achievement.
 They are awarded to British graduates for study in Denmark and to Danish graduates for study in the UK.